Gastric bypass keyhole bariatric surgery is considered the world’s leading method for effectively treating morbid obesity.

 What To Expect After A Gastric Bypass Surgery

-Following the operation you will remain in the hospital for up to 3-4 days for a safe flight back home, if the doctor doesn’t specify otherwise.
+Following the operation you will remain in the hospital for up to 3-4 days for a safe flight back home, if the surgeon doesn’t specify otherwise.

-Because the anatomy of your digestive system will be completely altered during the operation, you have to follow carefully your doctor’s orders regarding your subsequent diet, the nourishments and physical activity.
+Because the anatomy of your digestive system will be altered during the operation, you will have to follow your doctor’s recommendations regarding your lifestyle, subsequent diet, supplement intake and physical activity.

 Success Rates Of Gastric Bypass Surgery